Which course is right for me?

 About the Course: An introductory course, which is open to anyone who is interested in learning how to use counselling skills and more about themselves.
 If you are considering a career in counselling this course is a good taster to see if you want to go further and will help prepare you for taking a Foundation Course in Counselling at The Minster Centre or elsewhere.

-For Course Start Dates please click on the tab below.
+For course start dates please click on the tab below.

 About the Course